 iSTAR Pulsar+ capture data that has been downloaded directly from the device to external drive can be processed in our Immersive Studio software for Windows.
-This requires version 10.0.4 upwards, users with a previous version must upgrade to v10.0.4 to allow for the processing of iSTAR Pulsar+ data.
+This functionality was added to Immersive Studio in v10.0.4, released 20th February 2019 - users with older version must upgrade to allow for the processing of iSTAR Pulsar+ data.

 Users should begin by launching the application, and in the initial menu screen selecting the option for "iSTAR Pulsar+, Data Formation":

 In the main window that then appears, users must load the data that is to be processed - this can be done by either:

 - Dragging and dropping the folder containing the data into the processing queue

 - Clicking on the green box to the right of the "Input" field

 All captures found within the specified folder will now be loaded to the processing queue:

 Users may now click the "Process" button and Immersive Studio will begin processing all captures in the queue one by one:

 Captures within the processing queue will move from "Waiting" to "Processing" to Finished":

 Processed output will be within a newly created "Output" folder within each individual capture folder, and will consist of each processed frame in .png format, plus 1 GPS and 1 IMU data files: